-- 1. HT to meet with Business Manager (BM) to explain the task and set a procedure in place. - 2.
-BM to complete procedure and report back to SLT.
+- 1. HT met with Business Manager (BM) to explain the task and set a procedure in place.
+DONE - 2.
+BM to complete procedure and report back to SLT. - 3.
+BM continue to record data to analyse with HT.

-Continue to have in place a reasonable adjustment agreement for all staff with disabilities, or in need of any specialised equipment, to continue to meet their needs well and make sure that any disadvantages they experience are addressed.
+To have in place a reasonable adjustment agreement for all staff with disabilities, or in need of any specialised equipment, allergies etc. to continue to meet their needs well and make sure that any disadvantages they experience are addressed.